DON’T MISS

 Germany has over 550 outdoor cinemas, or Freiluftkinos.
 In the summer months, hopping on your bike after work and riding through the Feierabend atmosphere to pop your behind on a deck chair and stare up at the faces of the actors for a few hours, beer in hand, isn’t a half-bad way to spend the evening.

-Going to the Freiluftkino is the best way to tick an old classic off the bucket list or see the newest flick while still enjoying the fresh air.
-A trip will usually cost you less than 12 euros and many summer Kinos are even free!
+Visiting the Freiluftkino is the perfect way to tick off an old classic from your bucket list or catch the newest flick while still enjoying the fresh air.
+A trip will usually cost you less than 12 euros, and many summer Kinos are even free!

 6_fh_mood_liegewiese_0.jpg